ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 The system that I worked most on was transactional memory.

 ### Transactional Memory
-    The idea of a transaction is simple.
+A transaction is a memory operation that appears to happen instantly.
+Here's an analogy to explain:

     Imagine you're moving your furniture from one house to another.
-The moving people arrive, pack up your favorite recliner, and leave.
+The movers arrive, pack up your favorite recliner, and leave.
     Sometime during the day, you get a back ache so you drive home for lunch to relax on your recliner, but find it gone.
-Well, if it wasn't there, it must be at your new house - so you drive there.
-But it also wasn't there!
-You throw up your hands and segfault.
+Well, if it wasn't there, it must be at your new house - so you drive there, but it also wasn't there!
+You throw up your hands and collapse in defeat.
 The movers stopped to get lunch on the way...

+    If the movers moved transactionally, the recliner would move instantaneously from your first house to your second.

 The abstraction of a moving company is that they move things, the timing is just an implementation detail.
-    In the same way, your computer can take time to make changes (like moving data), but transactional memory gives the program the impression that your furniture is being moved instantaneously.
+In the same way, you program your computer to complete operations with certain abstractions, timing also not being one of them.
+Transactional memory gives the program the impression that your furniture is being moved instantaneously.

 My contribution was in the topic of static separation of 'transactional' variables.
 I added a program feature that allowed programmers to tag variables that were transactional.
 If they were used outside of a transaction, then we would know.
-This could help prevent bugs that lead to race conditions for instance.
+This could help prevent bugs that lead to race conditions, for instance.
 Here's a bit of code to demonstrate...

 ```cpp
 // You imply this will only be used in transactions